leeeroyy/BachelorThesis/README.md

 5. **Conclusion**
    Summarizes the findings, discusses limitations, and suggests directions for future research.

-## Key Features

-- **Five-Parameter Model:** A robust approach to modeling the current-voltage characteristics of PV cells.
-- **Thermal Models:** Includes both a simplified model and the Sandia National Laboratories model for estimating cell temperature.
-- **Error Analysis:** Evaluates model accuracy using relative mean bias error (rMBE) and relative mean absolute error (rMAE).

-## Data Sources

-Meteorological data, including temperature, wind speed, and irradiance, were obtained from nearby weather stations.
-The model was applied to a 4.62 kW PV system in Bavaria, Germany.

-## Figures and Tables

-The thesis includes several figures and tables to illustrate key concepts, such as:

-- Relationship between solar irradiance and cell temperature.
-- Influence of wind speed on module temperature.
-- Thermal coefficients for different module types and mounting configurations.

-## Tools and Software

-- **LaTeX:** Used for writing and formatting the thesis.
-- **MATLAB/Python:** (If applicable) Used for simulations and data analysis.

 ## Acknowledgments

 This thesis was supervised by **Prof. Dr. Oliver Junge** and advised by **Dr. Vadim Gorski** at the Technical University of Munich.